JS-Jayasimha-Reddy/Flight_fare/README.md

 * [Contact](#contact)

 ## General info
 This app predicts the price for a one-way flight given the factors like Airways, Source, Destination and so on.
 The price , Airways and the regions are limited to the information present in the dataset .
-Some final features are dropped at the end to make the app mimic real-file examples.
+Some features are dropped to make the app mimic real-file examples.

 ## Model Lifecycle
 The Standard datascience lifecycle was followed for building this model.